 Resolving duplicate articles

-The articles that appear in Google News are determined entirely by computer algorithm.
-If Google News encounters numerous versions of the same article, our algorithms may have trouble identifying which article is the original one and which is the duplicate version.
+Articles that appear in Google News are determined entirely by computer algorithm.
+If Google News encounters numerous versions of the same article, our algorithms may have trouble identifying which article is the original one and which is a duplicate version.

-News sites can help Google News find the original version of a news article via two methods: 1) the
+News sites can help Google News find the original version of a news article via 2 methods:

-rel="canonical" meta tag, and 2) disallowing the user agent for Google News and Google Web Search.
+- Disallowing the user agent for Google News and Google Search

 If you publish the same article on multiple pages within your site, or within your network of sites, you may want to use the